What Is Klonopin?

 Treatment Options for Klonopin Addiction

 If you think you might have a Klonopin addiction, talk to an addiction treatment professional about the best way to start your recovery.
-If you have a benzodiazepine use disorder, it’s highly unlikely that you can stop using without help.
 These methods could be useful:

 Supervised Taper: Coming Off Klonopin Safely

 Quitting Klonopin abruptly can be life-threatening.
 A taper is different.
-Your doctor determines a schedule, allowing you to take a little less of the drug over time.
-Your brain cells have time to adjust to sobriety.
+Your doctor will determine a schedule that allows you to take a little less of the drug over time.
+This way, your brain cells have time to adjust to sobriety.
 Your risk of life-threatening complications (like seizures) is significantly reduced with this method.

 Medical Detox